Culpeper, Virginia: American independence and the Antebellum Period

-Twentieth century modernization
+Post-Civil War and twentieth century modernization

 In 1870, a fire destroyed the courthouse and several surrounding structures, prompting a wave of rebuilding that shaped the modern downtown’s brick architecture.
 By the early 1900s, Culpeper featured hotels, banks, a trolley line, and telegraph offices.
 The agricultural economy remained dominant through the Great Depression, but the town also supported canneries, lumber operations, and small textile mills.

 During the 1930s, New Deal programs such as the WPA constructed sidewalks, bridges, and schools still in use today.
 World War II brought further change, with the nearby Culpeper National Cemetery expanded and military training grounds created in surrounding counties.
 After the war, population growth and automobile travel shifted commerce toward the U.S. Route 29 and U.S. Route 15 corridors.

 During the mid-20th century, Culpeper modernized municipal services, built new schools, and participated in regional planning initiatives.
 In the 1950s, local residents took part in early desegregation efforts at Culpeper High School, covered by the *Charlottesville-Albemarle Tribune* and *Free Lance Star* newspapers.
 The 1970s saw downtown revitalization and historic preservation programs led by the Choral Society and American Legion, preserving many 19th-century structures.